5 AI Prompts for Your Daily Shutdown Ritual

 Prompt 2: The Quick Shutdown (High-Stress Days)

-Use this when you have five minutes or less and need the minimum viable version.
+Use when: you have three minutes or less, the day has been chaotic, and you need the minimum viable version rather than the full review.

 Daily shutdown — I have about 3 minutes.
 Open items: